nnhubbard/matrixupload2/README.md

 This plugin is for the `Squiz Matrix` CMS and when used in conjunction with an `Asset Builder` you can have simple and beautiful multiple file upload using jQuery and javascript.

+`MatrixUpload2` has the following features:

+* Multiple file upload using drag and drop or choosing the files.
+* Upload on mobile/tablet or desktop.
+* Simple integration with an `Asset Builder`.
+* Create Type enforcement.
+Won't let you upload files the `Asset Builder` doesn't allow.
+* Max file size upload enforcement based on your `Squiz Matrix` settings.
+* Two layouts to choose from
+* File upload progress
+* File information such as name, file size, etc.
+* Thumbnail image previews
+* Fully responsive layout

+Coming soon:

+* Set attributes before uploading

 How It Works
 ---